shijil-narayanan/file-upload-download/README.md

 # File Upload and Download

-This is a small file upload and download app built using Angular 9 as frontend and NodeJs as backend and MongoDB as the database.
+This is a basic file upload and download app built using Angular 9 as frontend and NodeJs as backend and MongoDB as the database.

 ## Getting Started